-Once the plan is in writing, the THD holds itself accountable for implementing the strategic plan.
-The THD develops an implementation plan to address each strategy with specific activities, tasks, person(s) or program(s) responsible, and specific benchmarks or indicators of completion.
-Ongoing measurement and monitoring of both process and outcome data is necessary to ensure the implementation plan is on track for making an impact and identifying opportunities for quality improvement (QI).
+Once the plan is written and approved, the TPHD holds itself accountable for implementing the strategic plan.
+The TPHD develops an implementation plan to address each strategy with specific activities, tasks, person(s) or program(s) responsible, and specific benchmarks or indicators of completion.
+Ongoing measurement and monitoring of both process and outcome data is necessary to ensure plan implementation is on track and making an impact.
+Strategies that are not achieving the desired outcome may be opportunities for quality improvement (QI).